micheeell/adventofcode/2023/day-2.md

 ### Instructions

-1. Download [your puzzle input](https://adventofcode.com/2023/day//input) and save it as `input.txt` in this folder.
+1. Download [your puzzle input](https://adventofcode.com/2023/day/2/input) and save it as `day-2.txt` in this folder.
-2. run `php -f day-template.php -- -v -t` to check sample data is processed correctly
+2. run `php -f day-2.part1.php -- -v -t` to check sample data is processed correctly
-3. run `php -f day-template.php` to get the answer based on your input
+3. run `php -f day-2.part1.php` to get the answer based on your input
+3. run `php -f day-2.part2.php` to get the answer for part 2

 ### See also